 Each one of these groups has options, but needs to plan carefully and strategically with their CPA and Financial Advisor.

-Those with Kids in College NOW!
-You have 4 Options and yes, I feel your urgency and you obviously are the group that needs to the most attention and are the priority to let’s hit your options first.
+1. Those with Kids in College NOW!
+You have 4 Options and yes, I feel your urgency and you obviously are the group that needs the most attention.
+Let’s hit your options first.

 - American Opportunity Credit.
-This credit, originally created under the American Recovery and Reinvestment Act, is still available even after the Tax Cuts and Jobs Act.
+This credit, originally created under the American Recovery and Reinvestment Act is still available even after the Tax Cuts and Jobs Act.
 The credit can be up to $2,500 per eligible student and is available for the first four years of post secondary education at an eligible institution.
 Forty percent of this credit is refundable, which means that you may be able to receive up to $1,000, even if you don’t owe any taxes.
-Qualified expenses include tuition and fees, course related books, supplies, and equipment.
+Qualified expenses include tuition and fees, course-related books, supplies, and equipment.
 Bad news: The credit begins to phase out for single taxpayers who have adjusted gross income between $80,000 and $90,000 and for joint tax filers when adjusted gross income is between $160,000 and $180,000.
 TAKE AWAY- This applies to your new college student while in undergrad, but only if your income is in the right range.

 Warning-You can claim only one type of education credit per student in the same tax year.
 However, if you pay college expenses for more than one student in the same year, you can choose to take credits on a per-student, per-year basis.
 For example, you can claim the American Opportunity Credit for one student and the Lifetime Learning Credit for the other student.

-- Make Your Child a Sub-Contractor.
+- Creative Strategy #1 – Make Your Child a Sub-Contractor.
 If you own a small business, this is one of the best strategies you have at your disposal.
 Expand your business to the town where your child is going to college, put them on the board of directors, give them specific marketing duties in the business…bottom line…get them legitimately involved in your business.
 THEN, you can pay them a 1099 (since they are probably over 18, unless you have a child genius) and your child now has their own small business and you get a killer write-off in your business.
 They can use the funds for college expenses and if they have taxable income they are surely in a lower tax bracket than you.
 Some interesting side benefits- Your child may learn entrepreneurship, build credit, file a tax return, learn money management and maybe, just maybe realize they aren’t getting a free ride for educational expenses.
 However, there are still a couple drawbacks.
 First, the child may now have to pay or deal with SE tax themselves, and again, once their taxable income exceeds $6,300 (in 2015), they are paying income taxes themselves (albeit at probably a lower rate).
 Is it worth the work and does it pay off?
 Run the numbers…until you do, you will never know

-2. Those Out of College and Paying down Debt
+2. Those Out of College and Paying Down Debt

 Lots of options here.
 I suggest you consider implementing 2 or 3 so you are tackling the project from several angles.

 - 529 College Saving Plans.
 Of all the plans, this is probably the most powerful.
-Principally, because families can contributed significant amounts (far more than the Education IRA) and there are no limits imposed based on the income tax bracket of Mom and/or Dad.
+Principally, because families can contribute significant amounts (far more than the Education IRA) and there are no limits imposed based on the income tax bracket of Mom and/or Dad.
 College savings plans generally permit a college saver (also called the “account holder”) to establish an account for a student (the “beneficiary”) for the purpose of paying the beneficiary’s eligible college expenses.
 An account holder may typically choose among several investment options for his or her contributions, which the college savings plan invests on behalf of the account holder.
 Investment options often include stock mutual funds, bond mutual funds, and money market funds, as well as, age-based portfolios that automatically shift toward more conservative investments as the beneficiary gets closer to college age.
 Withdrawals from college savings plans can generally be used at any college or university, but are now limited to $10,000 per year under the Tax Cuts and Jobs Act.
 Investments in college savings plans that invest in mutual funds are not guaranteed by state governments and are not federally insured.
 Many plans have contribution limits in excess of $200,000.
 No age limits.
 Open to adults and children.
 The 529 Plan is generally sold through a financial advisor who can explain more of the details before you embark on this type of plan.